garystafford/spring-music-docker/README.md

 }
 ```

+##### MongoDB
-The Spring Music application can be run with MySQL, Postgres, Oracle, MongoDB, Redis, or H2, an in-memory Java SQL database.
+The Spring Music application will run with MySQL, Postgres, Oracle, MongoDB, Redis, or H2, an in-memory Java SQL database.
 Given the choice of both SQL and NoSQL databases available for use with the Spring Music application, we will select MongoDB.

 The Spring Music application, hosted by Tomcat, will store and modify record album data in a single instance of MongoDB.
 MongoDB will be populated with a collection of album data when the Spring Music application first creates the MongoDB database instance.

+##### ELK
 Lastly, the ELK Stack with Filebeat, will aggregate both Docker and Java Log4j log entries, providing debugging and analytics to our demonstration.
 A similar method for aggregating logs, using Logspout instead of Filebeat, is detailed in a previous [post](https://programmaticponderings.wordpress.com/2015/08/02/log-aggregation-visualization-and-analysis-of-microservices-using-elk-stack-and-logspout/).

 ![Kibana 4 Web Console](https://programmaticponderings.files.wordpress.com/2016/08/kibana4_output_filebeat1.png)

-### Building Spring Music
+### Build, Deploy, Host
 We will use the following technologies, to build, deploy, and host the Java Spring Music application:
 * [Gradle](https://gradle.org)
 * [git](https://git-scm.com)